 The flavour of the pastry is delicious, with a mix of a sweet and salty taste.
 The crust is very light, thin, and flaky.
 It is strong enough to hold the filling in nicely without crumbling.
 Some of our tarts were a little overbaked for our liking, but I prefer imperfectly made-by-hand tarts.

 The filling of the butter tarts at Madelyn’s diner is more of a gelatinous texture.
 It has the smooth consistency of a creamy, buttery pudding.
 It is very sweet and decadent, with a rich buttery flavour.
 The raisins in the tart were plump, juicy, and plentiful.
 Were there more raisins than I would have liked?
 Yes, but it is not so many that I didn’t still enjoy the tart.
 It is the perfect amount for those who love raisins.

 There is a decent ratio between the filling and crust on the butter tarts at Madelyn’s Diner.
 While the filling only goes about ¾ of the way up the tart shell, the crust is not too thick, so there is a better balance.
 With each bite, you get a great combo of the flavours of both.

 With “Over 300,000 + sold”, these butter tarts are very popular with locals and visitors to Stratford alike.
 The maple bacon tart sells out quickly, and they were sold out of coconut as well when we visited.
-These are highly sought-after butter tarts for the butter tart tourists.
-The next time you are visiting the Stratford area, be sure to call Madelyn’s Diner and order some butter tarts for curbside pick-up.
+These are highly sought-after butter tarts for butter-tart tourists.
+They are often voted the Best Butter Tarts in Ontario by many butter tart lovers.
+The next time you are planning a weekend getaway to the Stratford, Ontario, area, be sure to call Madelyn’s Diner and order some butter tarts for pick-up.
 Your sweet tooth will thank you.